Tuesday, April 23, 2024

 They make their own sausages by hand.
 We love that, too!
 The culinary team presents Moravian specialties and great wines from Moravia.
 Chefs Vojtěch Petržela and Jiří Hrachový invent mouth-watering recipes on a seasonal basis, so there is always something new.

 The restaurant was half-full, and three apron-wearing men served everyone.
 We met Vojtěch Bálekis, the floor manager, and he added sparkle through his smooth coordination and impish smile.
 Mouth-watering aromas wafted from the unseen kitchen.
 The audio playlist featured folksongs from Moravia.
-Two vintage televisions were cleverly used to display the food being prepared on a counter in the kitchen.
-Therefore, Lewis and I recognized when our food was completed.
+Two vintage televisions were cleverly used to display the food being prepared in the kitchen.
+Therefore, Lewis and I saw when our food was completed.
+Chef Hrachový did the cooking, and he is a "magician in the kitchen", so watching his talents was fun.

 For cocktails, we sipped Vodka Neperliva (Still Vodka) and Zakaznik Vecer (Evening Customer).
 The kitchen prepared an amuse bouche: slices of melt-in-your-mouth lard (aged for one year) that came from a prized Prestice Pig.
 It was edged with the powder of fermented veggies.
 Elation!